-The data for each case study will be followed by six or seven part-questions.
+The data for each case study will be followed by six to eight part-questions, including sub-parts.
 These questions will require students to apply relevant economic concepts, theories and principles in analysing, synthesising and evaluating economic issues, perspectives or policies, with reference to the data provided.